Strangeon Ergostars: Introduction

 Short gamma-ray bursts (sGRB) are among the most violent astrophysical phenomena in the universe.
 The multi-messenger observation of the binary neutron star (BNS) merger GW170817 provided decisive evidence that such mergers are a primary progenitor of sGRB \cite{GW170817, Savchenko_2017, 2017GCN}.
 In the standard paradigm, the central engine is a nascent black hole surrounded by an accretion disk \cite{Blandford1977}.
 However, the viability of alternative scenarios—particularly those involving a long-lived, hypermassive neutron star (or magnetar) remnant—remains an open and important question \cite{Dai_1998, Zhang_2001, Zhang_2015}.

-Alternatively, \citet{Komissarov2004, Komissarov2005} proposed that the central engine could be a rapidly rotating compact star containing an ergoregion, often referred to as an ergostar.
+Alternatively, Komissarov~\cite{Komissarov2004, Komissarov2005} proposed that the central engine could be a rapidly rotating compact star containing an ergoregion, often referred to as an ergostar.
 In general relativity, the ergoregion is a region of spacetime where the stellar rotation is so strong that no particle can remain stationary with respect to a distant observer.
 Instead, all trajectories, including those of light, are forced to co-rotate with the star.
 Mathematically, this corresponds to the condition where the metric component $g_{\rm tt} > 0$.

 Such extreme frame-dragging allows for the existence of negative-energy states relative to infinity.
-These states open a physical channel for energy extraction from a BNS merger remnant to power the relativistic jet of an sGRB, analogous to the Penrose process for black holes \cite{Penrose2002}, provided that the ergostar remains stable for a sufficient duration.
-If the configuration proves unstable, the ergoregion may disappear, or the star may collapse entirely, before the jet is formed.
+These states open a physical channel for energy extraction from a BNS merger remnant, analogous to the Penrose process for black holes \cite{Penrose2002}, provided that the ergostar remains stable for a sufficient duration.
+If the configuration proves unstable, the ergoregion may disappear, or the star may collapse entirely, before substantial energy extraction occurs.

 This stability problem is intrinsically connected to the equation of state (EOS) of dense matter.
-Numerical results from \citet{Tsokaros2020} indicate that, for conventional nuclear matter EOSs, dynamically stable ergostars are extremely rare in parameter space and typically require substantial differential rotation.
+While ergostar models have been discussed for decades, such as the seminal differentially rotating polytropic models by Komatsu, Eriguchi, and Hachisu (KEH) \mbox{\cite{KEH1, KEH2}}, recent full general relativistic simulations by Tsokaros \emph{et al.}~\mbox{\cite{Tsokaros2019}} demonstrated that these KEH ergostars are unfortunately dynamically unstable.
+Furthermore, for conventional nuclear matter EOSs (where the density drops to zero at the surface), dynamically stable ergostars are extremely rare and typically require substantial differential rotation \mbox{\cite{Tsokaros2020b}}.
+However, Tsokaros \emph{et al.}~\mbox{\cite{Tsokaros2019, Tsokaros2020b}} also revealed a crucial mechanism: the most important factor for the existence of a stable ergosphere is having a sufficiently large density close to the surface of the compact star, resembling the density profile of a bare quark star \mbox{\cite{Tsokaros2019, Tsokaros2020b, Tsokaros2020c, Tsokaros2020a}}.
+When this condition is met, differential rotation becomes secondary, and stable ergostars can readily form.